dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 The demon algorithm is a Monte Carlo method for efficiently sampling members of a microcanonical ensemble with a given energy.
 An additional degree of
 4 KB (617 words) - 14:45, 16 January 2014

-Genetic algorithms in economics
-Genetic algorithms have increasingly been applied to economics since the pioneering work by John H. Miller in 1986.
-It has been used to characterize a
-4 KB (537 words) - 21:26, 28 August 2017

 SM4 (cipher) (redirect from SM4 Algorithm)
 fast-track proposal by the IEEE.
 The SM4 algorithm was invented by Lu Shuwang (Chinese: 吕述望).
 The algorithm was declassified in January, 2006, and it
 5 KB (581 words) - 14:41, 23 January 2019

-Tree traversal (redirect from Tree search algorithm) classified by the order in which the nodes are visited.
-The following algorithms are described for a binary tree, but they may be generalized to other
-18 KB (2,214 words) - 12:26, 19 March 2019

 Split-radix FFT algorithm
 The split-radix FFT is a fast Fourier transform (FFT) algorithm for computing the discrete Fourier transform (DFT), and was first described in an initially
 8 KB (1,626 words) - 19:41, 28 October 2018

-Euclidean minimum spanning tree (redirect from Algorithms for finding Euclidean minimum spanning trees in two dimensions) minimum spanning tree algorithms such as Borůvka's algorithm, Prim's algorithm, or Kruskal's algorithm.
-The final result is an algorithm taking O(n log n)
-13 KB (1,775 words) - 10:02, 2 October 2018

-Numerical analysis (redirect from Numerical algorithm) Numerical analysis is the study of algorithms that use numerical approximation (as opposed to general symbolic manipulations) for the problems of mathematical
-30 KB (3,321 words) - 20:02, 29 March 2019

 Buddy memory allocation (redirect from Buddy memory allocation algorithm) The buddy memory allocation technique is a memory allocation algorithm that divides memory into partitions to try to satisfy a memory request as suitably
 12 KB (1,448 words) - 17:39, 29 December 2018

-Subgraph isomorphism problem (redirect from Algorithms for solving subgraph isomorphism problems) update to the 1976 subgraph isomorphism algorithm paper.
-Cordella (2004) proposed in 2004 another algorithm based on Ullmann's, VF2, which improves the
-12 KB (1,536 words) - 23:10, 13 October 2018

 Steensgaard's algorithm
 type checking, thereby modeling a linear space and almost linear time algorithm for points-to set computation.
 Steensgaard proposed the points-to analysis